-a.
+- a.
 The Managed Care Plan shall provide case managers with adequate orientation and ongoing training on subjects relevant to the population served.
 Documentation of training dates and staff attendance as well as copies of materials used shall be maintained.
-The respondent shall ensure that there is a training plan in place to provide uniform training to all case managers.
-This plan should include formal training classes as well as practicum observation and instruction for newly hired case managers.

-- b.
-Newly hired case managers shall be provided orientation and training in a minimum of the following areas: - (1) The role of the case manager in utilizing a person-centered approach to Long-term Care case management, including involving the enrollee and their family in decision making and care planning; - (2) Enrollee rights and responsibilities; - (3) Enrollee safety and infection control; - (4) Participant Direction Option (overview); - (5) Case management responsibilities as outlined in this Exhibit; - (6) Case management procedures specific to the Managed Care Plan; - (7) The Long-term Care component of SMMC and the continuum of Long-term Care services including available service settings and service restrictions/limitations: - (8) The Managed Care Plan's provider network by location, service type and capacity; - (9) Information on local resources for housing, education and employment services/program that could help enrollees gain greater self-sufficiency in these areas; - (10) Responsibilities related to monitoring for and reporting of regulatory issues and quality of care concerns, including, but not limited to, suspected abuse/neglect and/or exploitation and adverse incidents (see Chapters 39 and 415, F.S.); - (11) General medical information, such as symptoms, medications and treatments for diagnostic categories common to the Long-term Care population serviced by the Managed Care Plan; - (12) Behavioral health information, including identification of enrollee's behavioral health needs and how to refer to behavioral health services; - (13) Reassessment processes using the Agency's required forms. - c.
+The Managed Care Plan shall ensure that there is a training plan in place to provide uniform training to all case managers.
+This plan should include formal training classes as well as practicum observation and instruction for newly hired case managers. - b.
+The training plan and any resources, power points, handouts, or notes shall be submitted to the Agency's FTP site annually by November 1 for the upcoming year. - c.
+Newly hired case managers shall be provided orientation and training in a minimum of the following areas: - (1) The role of the case manager in utilizing a person-centered approach to Long-term Care case management, including involving the enrollee and their family in decision making and care planning; - (2) Enrollee rights and responsibilities; - (3) Enrollee safety and infection control; - (4) Participant Direction Option (overview); - (5) Case management responsibilities as outlined in this Exhibit: - (6) Case management procedures specific to the Managed Care Plan; - (7) The Long-term Care component of SMMC and the continuum of Long-term Care services including available service settings and service restrictions/limitations; - (8) The Managed Care Plan's provider network by location, service type and capacity; - (9) Information on local resources for housing, education and employment services/program that could help enrollees gain greater self-sufficiency in these areas; - (10) Responsibilities related to monitoring for and reporting of regulatory issues and quality of care concerns, including, but not limited to, suspected abuse/neglect and/or exploitation and critical incidents (see Chapters 39 and 415, F.S.);

+- (11) Information on Alzheimer's disease and related disorders, and continuing education and training, including risk factors, signs and symptoms, treatment options, and new developments in the field. - (12) General medical information, such as symptoms, medications and treatments for diagnostic categories common to the Long-term Care population serviced by the Managed Care Plan; - (13) Behavioral health information, including identification of enrollee's behavioral health needs and how to refer to behavioral health services; - (14) Reassessment processes using the Agency's required forms. - d.
 In addition to review of areas covered in orientation, all case managers shall also be provided with regular ongoing training on topics relevant to the population(s) served.
-The following are examples of topics that could be covered:

-- (1) In-service training on issues affecting the aged and disabled population; - (2) Abuse, neglect and exploitation training; - (3) Alzheimer's disease and related disorders continuing education training from a qualified individual or entity, focusing on newly developed topics in the field; - (4) Policy updates and new procedures: - (5) Refresher training for areas found deficient through the Managed Care Plan; - (6) Interviewing skills; - (7) Assessment/observation skills; - (8) Cultural competency; - (9) Enrollee rights; - (10) Participant Direction Option (extensive); - (11) Critical incident and adverse event reporting; - (12) Medical/behavioral health issues; - (13) Medication awareness (including identifying barriers to compliance and side effects); and/or - (14) The Managed Care Plan shall ensure all case management staff hold current CPR certification.
+The following are examples of topics that could be covered: - (1) In-service training on issues affecting the aged and disabled population; - (2) Abuse, neglect and exploitation training; - (3) Policy updates and new procedures; - (4) Refresher training for areas found deficient through the Managed Care Plan; - (5) Interviewing skills; - (6) Assessment/observation skills; - (7) Cultural competency: - (8) Enrollee rights; - (9) Participant Direction Option (extensive); - (10) Critical incident reporting; - (11) Medical/behavioral health issues; - (12) Medication awareness (including identifying barriers to compliance and side effects); and/or - (13) The Managed Care Plan shall ensure all case management staff hold current CPR certification.